AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 ## 4. Running the Planning

-After defining the POMDP model and the world, the user can run the planning through the `Planner` class.
+After defining the POMDP model and the world, the user can run the planning through the `Planner` class (Listing 25).
+The user need to choose the DESPOT solver by implementing the `ChooseSolver` function (Listing 26 Line 7).
+If there are paremeters to set for the problem, they can be specified in `InitializeDefaultParameters()` (Listing 26 Line 4).

 ##### Listing 25.
 The Planner class

 ``` c++
 Class Planner: public PlannerBase {
 public: